Cultural Fit Assessment – An Often Missing Ingredient

 So how do you define your organization’s culture?
 Whether you’re conscious of it or not, you already have one.
 Some organizations, like Zappos, actively and regularly discuss their culture and values.
 Others inadvertently define their culture by what is left unsaid.

-Assessing for culture fit may take a bit more time and money on the front end of the hiring process, but ultimately, you’ll be rewarded with employees whose productivity and happiness will benefit your organization for years to come.
+Cultural fit assessment may take a bit more time and money on the front end of the hiring process, but ultimately, you’ll be rewarded with employees whose productivity and happiness will benefit your organization for years to come.